-The Sicav shall be wound up subject to the conditions specified in the Act of 17 December 2010.
+The Sicav shall be wound up subject to the conditions specified in the Law.

 Should the Sicav's capital fall below two thirds of the minimum capital, the Board of Directors must submit the question of the dissolution of the Sicav to the General Meeting, for which no quorum shall be prescribed, and at which decisions shall be taken by a simple majority of the shares represented at the Meeting.